mxber2022/SleepSpace/smartcontract/verifier-solidity/README.md

 The package includes a list of predefined addresses for different networks that you can use when deploying your contract.
 You can find these in `contracts/Addresses.sol` or preferably in [Reclaim Documentation](https://docs.reclaimprotocol.org/solidity/supported-networks)

-npx hardhat run scripts/deploy.js --network baseSepolia

 npx hardhat compile
+npx hardhat run scripts/deploy.js --network baseSepolia npx hardhat verify --network sepolia 0x5A7413e61a265B9adB77C88FD02cc10464820110